bbc/psammead/packages/components/psammead-media-indicator/README.md

 ## Description

 The `MediaIndicator` component provides an 'play' icon as well as a duration timestamp.
+This component supports both providing and not providing a duration and if one isn't provided, it will simply render the play icon.
+Alt text is required in all scenarios, however this can just be `Video` if the duration is not known.

 ## Installation